DocDraw v1 is feature-complete. DD-PDF-1 golden PDFs + hashes are live (see Examples). Details

 MVP features

-• Desktop app: Windows + macOS (Linux optional)
+• Desktop app: Windows + macOS supported (Linux best-effort/unofficial)

 • Local-only execution